gesen2egee/prodigy-plus-schedule-free/README.md

 An optimiser based on Prodigy that includes schedule-free logic and much, much lower memory usage, the aim being to remove the need to set any hyperparameters.
 Of course, that's never the case with any optimiser, but hopefully, this comes close!

-Hyperparameters eliminated: Learning rate (Prodigy), LR scheduler (ScheduleFree), epsilon (Adam-atan2).
+Hyperparameters eliminated: Learning rate (Prodigy), LR scheduler (ScheduleFree), epsilon (Adam-atan2, optional, not enabled by default).
 Still working on betas and weight decay, though those are much harder.

 Based on code from: